by John Darer® CLU ChFC MSSC RSP CLTC

 One such settlement planner responded to this question by opining that there is no conflict of interest because they are not "making the market" as a direct purchaser.

-Unfortunately the lack of regulation of the sales and solicitation of recycled structured settlement payment rights makes it all a bit murky.
+Unfortunately the lack of regulation of the sales and solicitation of structured settlement receivables makes it all a bit murky

 Comments and Trackback Policy